-- May reduce availability and increase cost of house-renting market food, and fuel - Increase economic vulnerability of disadvantaged groups (women, elderly, minorities, etc.) - increase of population may increase the risk of increase in level of communicable diseases.
-Thus, community and regional-level disease control program for illness such as malaria, tuberculosis, and HIV/AIDS - In addition to changes in disease patterns, increase in accidents and injuries due to changes in road traffic may affects levels of trauma and accidents, placing a strain on local health care infrastructure.
+- Unplanned and uncontrolled development of squatters' settlements and development by local community to accommodate migrant workers - Increase demand for housing - May reduce availability and increase cost of house-renting market food, and fuel - Increase economic vulnerability of disadvantaged groups (women, elderly, minorities, etc.) - increase of population may increase the risk of increase in level of communicable diseases.
+Thus, community and regionallevel disease control program for illness such as malaria, tuberculosis, and HIV/AIDS - In addition to changes in disease patterns, increase in accidents and injuries due to changes in road traffic may affects levels of trauma and accidents, placing a strain on local health care infrastructure.